gigasquid/gigasquid.github.io/source/_posts/2022-12-31-vector-symbolic-architectures-in-clojure.markdown

 One cool thing is that the binding of a key value pair is also the inverse of itself.
 So to unbind is just to bind again.

 The final thing we need is a cleanup memory.
 The purpose of this is to store the hdv somewhere without any noise.
 As the hdv gets bundled with other operations there is noise associated with it.
-It helps to usethe cleaned up version by comparing the result to the memory version for future operations.
+It helps to use the cleaned up version by comparing the result to the memory version for future operations.
 For Clojure, this can be a simple atom.

-Following along the example in the paper, we reset the cleanup mememory and add some symbols.
+Following along the example in the paper, we reset the cleanup memory and add some symbols.

 ```clojure
 (vb/reset-hdv-mem!)